-- (1) No-one may employ unreasonable business methods when trading in financial instruments. - (2) Conduct of business rules shall be observed in approaches addressed to the general public or to individuals which contain an offer or encouragement to make an offer to purchase, sell or subscribe for financial instruments or which are otherwise intended to promote trade in financial instruments.
+(1) No-one may employ unreasonable business methods when trading in financial instruments.

+(2) Conduct of business rules shall be observed in approaches addressed to the general public or to individuals which contain an offer or encouragement to make an offer to purchase, sell or subscribe for financial instruments or which are otherwise intended to promote trade in financial instruments.

-Section 3-79 of the Securities Trading Act, cf. Section 3-1 (1) second sentence, imposes requirements relating to good conduct of business and a prohibition against the use of unreasonable business methods on Issuers with financial instruments.
+Section 3-7 of the Securities Trading Act imposes requirements relating to good conduct of business and a prohibition against the use of unreasonable business methods on Issuers with financial instruments.
 Oslo Børs has included equivalent provisions in the Rules for Euronext Growth Market.
 This is both to draw Issuers' attention to the rule and to enable Oslo Børs to follow up on any violations independently.